Low-fat Polish cottage cheese dip with radishes and chives, this spread is light and refreshing.

 - I’ve made this dip dozens of times over the past few years, and I must have used any kind of dairy there is at one time or another, whatever I happened to have in the fridge.

-- You can use Greek yogurt (low-fat or full-fat), quark (low-fat or full-fat), sour cream, smetana, creme fraiche, cream cheese.
+- You can use Greek yogurt (low-fat or full-fat), quark (low-fat or full-fat), sour cream, smetana, creme fraiche, and cream cheese.

 - The dip made with yogurt or low-fat versions of a product will taste lighter and more refreshing.

-- When made with smetana, creme fraiche and full-fat products it will taste milder and heartier.
+- When made with smetana, creme fraiche, and full-fat products, it will taste milder and heartier.

 Vegetables: